 Off-Island Disposal.
-MSW would be shipped from Kaua'i to off-island landfills.
+MSW would be shipped from Kaua'i to off-island landfills or to H-POWER on Oahu.
 Such a plan would require a transfer station and additional funds to support the transfer costs (inter-island shipping and off-island hauling).
 Transporting solid waste off-island would proportionally increase the likelihood of accidental releases during transport.
 This option carries the risk that disposal facilities owned and operated by others could become unavailable, leaving the county without a safe disposal option.
+Additionally, the facilities probably would not accept all forms of MSW generated, which would have to be otherwise managed.
 The high cost associated with off-island disposal would raise waste disposal facility costs and fees and could result in widespread illegal disposal of MSW throughout rural Kaua'i.
 For the foregoing reasons, this alternative was eliminated from further consideration.